mathemacode/job-searching/README.md

 ### You will need to move for the job
 Enough said.
-Plan to leave your college town or area, and start now.
+Plan to leave your college town or area, and start now (especially financially).

 In the world of STEM, the chance of you going to a university outside of a large city, and then landing a job within driving distance in the same area are very slim.
 At the very least, expect to move at least to a different part of the state you're in.
 Obviously